Cataracts Secondary or (After)

 If you've had cataract surgery, you probably remember the excitement you felt as you steadily recovered your vision.
 Your world suddenly became more vivid and colorful.
 You probably started enjoying things that your poor vision had denied you.
 However, lately you have noticed a steady decrease in your vision.
 You may have a secondary cataract.
 Cloudy vision as a result of a secondary cataract can easily be corrected with a 5-7 minute procedure with a YAG laser.

 INITIAL CATARACT SURGERY

 To understand why your vision can become cloudy after surgery, you must first understand cataract surgery.
 A cataract is a clouding of the lens of the eye.
 Cataract surgery can best be explained when the lens of the eye is compared to a baked potato.
-During surgery, a small whole is made on the top of the potato, and the inside of the baked potato is removed, leaving the “hollow skin”.
+During surgery, a small hole is made on the top of the potato, and the inside of the baked potato is removed, leaving the “hollow skin”.
 The implant is placed in between, and the skin acts as support for the implant.
 If this skin or membrane were not left intact, the implant would fall back into the back of the eye.